piface314/ygo-fabrica/README.md

 [wiki](https://github.com/piface314/ygo-fabrica/wiki)!
 You can find there a step-by-step build guide too, if you need.

----

 ## Installation

 > This is a short version of the install instructions, suitable only for those who
-> download a prebuilt release.
+> download a prebuilt release - which is the most common case.

 YGOFabrica uses some font files to generate card pics from a card database.
 However, the official fonts may not be free, and thus cannot be published in this repository.
-If you're already on EDOPro Percy Discord server, you can look for a pinned message in the `#card-scripting-101` channel that contains a download link to `ygofab-fonts.zip`.
+If you're already on EDOPro Discord server, you can look for a pinned message in the `#card-scripting-101` channel that contains a download link to `ygofab-fonts.zip`.